City-Bureau/city-scrapers/docs/_docs/04-development.md

 #### C. Create a Pull Request

 If your ready to submit your code to the project, you should create a pull request on GitHub.
 You can do this as early as you would like in order to get feedback from others working on the project.
-In this case, please prefix your pull request name with `WIP` so that everyone knows what kind of feedback you are looking for.
+In this case, please mark your pull request as a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/){:target="\_blank"} when you create it.
+You can update this status when it is ready for review.

 Additionally, please use the pull request description to explain anything you'd like a reviewer to know about the code.
 See [CONTRIBUTING.md](https://github.com/City-Bureau/city-scrapers/blob/master/CONTRIBUTING.md){:target="\_blank"} for more details.